 B.A. & B.S.
 DEGREES IN HISTORY / POLITICAL SCIENCE

-Both the History and Political Science major can be pursued in either the Bachelor of Science (B.S.) or Bachelor of Arts (B.A.) degrees.
-The choice depends primarily on whether the student is more interested in taking additional courses in the sciences (chemistry, physics and biology) or languages (Spanish, French, German or Chinese).
+Both the History and Political Science majors can be pursued in either the Bachelor of Science (B.S.) or Bachelor of Arts (B.A.) degrees.
+The choice depends primarily on whether the student is more interested in taking more natural sciences courses (chemistry, physics and biology) or languages (Spanish, French, Hebrew and Greek).
 Given the increasingly global nature of the modern world, the history and political science faculty believes that the study of languages is important to the ability to understand and succeed.

 B.S.
 History Education